amaiya/ktrain/README.md

 #His speciality is medical risk assessments and is 30 years old.
 #A total of nine studies including 356 patients were included in this study.

+# AnswerExtractor will create two new columns:  'Risk Factors' and 'Sample Size'
 from ktrain.text import AnswerExtractor ae = AnswerExtractor() df = ae.extract(df.Text.values, df, [('What are the risk factors?', 'Risk Factors'),